AI Impact Lab

 Is your organization ready?

-If your organization runs a humanitarian supply chain intervention that already works, can name a problem AI could help solve, and can commit a small team for ten weeks, you are
+If your organization runs an intervention that already works, can name a problem AI could help solve, and can commit a small team for ten weeks, you are a strong candidate for the Lab.
+Explore eligibility and current openings to take the next step.

 Applications are open from 15 June to 24 July 2026.